-All of this cost-effective innovation is built on a solid foundation comprised of the University of Manitoba, over 30 additional R&D institutions and a growing number of private-sector firms.
+All of this cost-effective innovation is built on a solid foundation comprised of the University of Manitoba, 38 additional R&D institutions and a growing number of private-sector firms.

 Health and biotech organizations grow stronger in Winnipeg.

 Winnipeg’s successful life sciences sector benefits from the city’s bio-commercialization resources, business incubators and among the lowest factor costs in North America.
 A highly supportive provincial government is an active industry partner, helping biotechnology startups gain access to capital and offering a variety of support resources.